Dr Sebastian Filep

 Sebastian lectures in Tourist Behaviour (TOUR 217), Advanced Tourism Concepts (TOUR 423), Introduction to Tourism (TOUR 101) and is a course coordinator of Tourism and Hospitality Enterprise Management (TOUR 218).

 Dr Filep specialises in tourism and well being research.
-Sebastian has published internationally in peer reviewed academic journals and books on the topic of tourist well being.
-He is a co-author of Tourists, Tourism and the Good Life (Routledge, 2011), the lead editor of Tourist Experience and Fulfilment: Insights from Positive Psychology (Routledge, 2013) and a co-author of a popular market ebook Vacation Rules (VR Publishing, 2013).
+Sebastian has published internationally in peer reviewed academic journals and books on the topic of human well being.
+He is a co-author of Tourists, Tourism and the Good Life (Routledge, 2011), the lead editor of Tourist Experience and Fulfilment: Insights from Positive Psychology (Routledge, 2013) and a co-author of a popular market ebook, Vacation Rules (VR Publishing, 2013).
 Sebastian’s research has recently received international press coverage.

 Pearce, P.L., Filep, S. and Ross, G.F.
 (2011) Tourists, Tourism and the Good Life.
 New York, NY: Routledge.

 Cuthbert, R. and Filep, S. (2013).
 Vacation Rules.
 Self published eBook.